2 to inspire us...

 - The Academy Award-nominated short, released in 2005.

-The main characters are sackdolls, or ragdolls depending on who you ask, though two are made from garden gloves.
+The main characters are tiny, sentient, animate constructs designed after sackdolls, or ragdolls depending on who you ask, though two of them are made from garden gloves.
 The creator, Shane Acker, has officially dubbed them "stitchpunks".
 This has generally become the term for them in fandom.

 In both cases, the plot largely follows one such stitchpunk, simply known by the number 9 painted onto his back, as he attempts to survive in an Alternate Universe where all life on Earth has been wiped out.

-The short was released first, and chronicles 9's attempts to defeat an unnamed mechanical creature, who killed 5, his one-eyed mentor, and the other robots, and retrieve the machine's soul-stealing device.
+The short was released first, and chronicles 9's attempts to defeat an unnamed mechanical creature, who destroyed 5, his one-eyed mentor, and the other robots, and retrieve the machine's soul-stealing device.
 The film, while ambiguous about the setting, was praised for its storyline and plot.

-Both contain examples of:
+These films contain examples of: